AurelienAlvarez/3D-printing/Tetrahedron/README.md

 # Tetrahedron

-* A paper which explains the details of this work is is preparation.
+* A paper which explains the details of this work is in preparation.
 * tetrahedron.playground is a Swift playground which generates STL files in order to 3D-print a tetrahedron
   * tetrahedron_before_rotation.stl
   * tetrahedron_after_rotation.stl